john-b-yang/blog-website/pages/twitter-bot.md

 For a basic bot, any lengthy novel should suffice.
 A good place to start would be classical literature.
 These texts satisfy that 10000 word threshold, but are not so long that text processing takes an inordinate amount of time.
 In addition, these books are consistently rich in style, so the sentences your chatbot generates will have its own unique and quirky dialect.
 Usually, you can find online copies of these books in the form of web pages and PDFs.
 For our purposes, it's better if you find a web page, as it makes the process of reading and parsing the text relatively easier compared to a PDF source.
 [Project Gutenberg](http://www.gutenberg.org) and many universities' online libraries are excellent places to look.

 When you've found a book you like, look into the [Diffbot API](https://www.diffbot.com/products/) for parsing and cleaning up the text.
 It's a fantastic web crawling API that allows you to download and filter a website's source code.
 The [generate_corpus.py](http://bit.ly/2zvTTNw) file in my Github repository details how I performed text extraction and clean up.
 Make sure to remove superfluous HTML tags and unknown characters.
 It's also important to take into account the context of your text.
 Ask yourself whether certain characters should actually be removed.
 For example, while it's reasonable to eliminate "<" or ">" characters if they are part of html tags, given a different context such as a math textbook, the two could be serving as comparison operators.
+In this situation, you wouldn't want to remove "<" or ">" from your body of text.
 After cleaning the text, store the resulting body inside a text file.

-*Files*: book_sample.txt, generate_corpus.py
+*Files*: book_sample.txt, [generate_corpus.py](http://bit.ly/2zvTTNw)

 <br>
 ##### Step 2: Corpus Tokenization & Creating the Markov Chain